-The new meaning of regeneration in office architecture.
+The new meaning of regeneration areas.

 New Work.
 New Break.

 “Sometimes you need a little break so that you can see things differently.”
 Breaks are an important and essential part of our motivation.
 If you treat your body and mind to a little peace regularly and recharge your batteries, you can concentrate better and prevent falling into a mental stupor.
 So, get away from your desk!
 And this is where it starts to get a little more complicated, because quite often, the suitable choice of room is lacking.
 We’ll show you a few possibilities of how to work regeneration into your spatial design.

 The break room becomes a cafe.

 The classic break room becomes a working cafe and represents a calm area for retreat and encounters.
 Here, the working café also asserts its claim on interior architecture and spatial arrangement.
 It is a place for a lunch with colleagues and there are various possibilities of withdrawing and drinking a coffee in peace.

 Combined with bar counters and tea kitchens, the working café loses the aura of a classic break room in the office.
 If you play with the characteristics of the existing rooms and individually adapt the type of furnishings, you can achieve the best possible advantage.
 Soft enclosures with screens can be appealing to the eye as well as useful for storage space.